cristobalobos/reactnet/README.md

 # reactnet

-* Crear componente React
+* Create React component
-* Agregar un contenedor DOM al archivo HTML
+* Add a DOM container to the HTML file